imakesi/numbers/extras/ARCHIVE.md

 ```

 UPDATE: As of 1.0.1, I made APIs for specific programs
-ʘ can replace the whole get thing
+ƒ can replace the whole get thing

 ```
 !43